-Because in fact, the state of Florida is home to the majority of phosphate-mining operations in the United States — and the United States is the world's third-leading producer of phosphate rock.
-Thus it’s not all that surprising that Florida hosts the world’s largest phosphate strip mine —100,000 acres wide.
+Especially in Florida.Florida is home to the majority of phosphate-mining operations in the United States — and the United States is the world's third-leading producer of phosphate rock.
+Making matters worse, Florida also has the majority of the industry’s radioactive waste, phosphogypsum — one billion tons.

 Most mining of phosphate rock involves clearing large swaths of vegetation and digging up the soil beneath to reach the phosphate-ore-containing matrix 60 to 80 feet below the surface.
-This matrix is then transported by pipeline to a nearby plant, where the phosphoric ore is forcibly separated from the sand and clay by a process known as “beneficiation.”
+This matrix is then transported by pipeline to a nearby plant, where the phosphate ore is forcibly separated from the sand and clay by a process known as “beneficiation.”
 Beneficiation creates clay-settling “ponds,” further destroying habitat, from which it can take decades to remove water and which can scar the landscape and contaminate surrounding habitat.

 More than half of all domestically sourced phosphate is mined in Florida, by an industry with a record of contaminating the environment through radioactive waste leakage and water pollution that threatens Florida's groundwater resources.
 Now there are plans to tear up more than 50,000 additional acres of central Florida with harmful strip-mining practices — and no plan to address the radioactive phosphogypsum stacks that have already been created.

 In 2020 the Center sued the Environmental Protection Agency for authorizing the use of phosphogypsum in road construction.
 In 2021 we petitioned the EPA to better regulate phosphogypsum under the Resource Conservation and Recovery Act and the Toxic Substances Control Act.